 I. SCOPE

-A. Pursuant to the Florida Electrical Power Plant Siting Act (PPSA), Sections 403.501-518, Florida Statutes (F.S.) this certification is issued to JEA as owner/operator of the St. Johns River Power Park and Licensee.
-Subject to the requirements contained in these Conditions of Certification (Conditions), JEA will operate an approximate 1360 MW facility consisting of two fossil fuel-fired steam generating units.
-These units are located on a 1656 -acre site which is located in Duval County, Florida.
-UTM coordinates are: Zone (17); {446.90} km East; {3359.15} km North.
+A. Pursuant to the Florida Electrical Power Plant Siting Act (PPSA), Sections 403.501-.518, Florida Statutes (F.S.), and Chapter 62-17, Florida Administrative Code (F.A.C.), this certification is issued to JEA as owner/operator and Licensee of the St. Johns River Power Park.
+Subject to the requirements contained in these Conditions of Certification (Conditions), JEA will maintain the remaining facilities associated with two decommissioned fossil fuel-fired steam generating units.
+These facilities are located on a 264 -acre site which is located in Duval County, Florida.
+UTM coordinates are: Zone (17); {447.302} km East; {3367.562} km North and Zone (17); {448.265} km East; {3368.048} km North.
 The Department does not intend, solely by the incorporation of these General Conditions, to require the retrofitting of existing Certified Facilities.

 B. The Certified Facility includes but is not limited to the following major associated facilities;

-Turbine Generators

-Boiler

-Flue-Gas Desulfurization Facilities

-Coal Handling Facilities (ocean vessel coal unloading wharf, stacker-reclaimer and coal storage pile, railcar loading area, emergency coal stackout, runoff holding)

-Scrubber Waste and ash disposal areas
+Three closed solid waste landfills and associated groundwater monitoring wells

+Substation

+Byproduct storage area B stormwater management system

-Five (5) 230 kV transmission lines exiting from plant: plant to Center Park Substation plant to Fort Caroline Substation plant to Mount Pleasant Substation plant to Normandy Substation and Plant to Westlake Substation
+Five 230 kV transmission lines exiting from plant: plant to Center Park Substation, plant to Fort Caroline Substation, plant to Mount Pleasant Substation, plant to Normandy Substation, and Plant to Westlake Substation

 C. These Conditions, unless specifically amended or modified, are binding upon the Licensee and shall apply to the construction, operation and maintenance of the Certified Facility.
 If a conflict should occur between the design criteria of this Certified Facility and the Conditions, the Conditions shall prevail unless amended or modified.
 In any conflict between any of these Conditions, the more specific condition governs.

-D. Within 60 days after completion of construction of the electrical power plant as defined by 403.503(14), F.S. including on-site associated facilities, but excluding off-site associated facilities, Licensee shall provide to the Department in .pdf format: a survey map signed by a professional land surveyor, or acceptable equivalent documentation such as an official legal description, delineating the boundaries of the Site as defined by Section 403.503(28), F.S., and an aerial photograph delineating the boundaries of the Site.
-The survey and aerial photograph shall be identified as ‘Site Delineation’ and attached hereto as part of Attachment A.

-The Licensee shall notify the Department of any change to the Site boundary depicted in the Site Delineation in Attachment A. The notification shall be accompanied by an updated land survey (or legal description) and aerial photograph delineating the new boundaries of the Site for review by the Department.
-Absent the above description/delineation of the Site, the Department will consider the perimeter fence line of the property on which the electrical power plant’s generating facility and on-site associated facilities are located to be the boundaries of the Site.
+D. Within 120 days following approval of a change to Site boundaries, the Licensee shall submit to the Department an updated land survey (or legal description) and aerial photograph delineating the new boundaries of the Site.
+The survey and aerial photograph shall be identified as “Site Delineation” and attached hereto as part of Attachment A. Absent the above description/delineation of the Site, the Department will consider the perimeter fence line of the property on which the Certified Facilities are located to be the boundaries of the Site.